cynergy-ruas/flutter-app-dev/README.md

-# App Development session 1
+# App Development Session 1
 Code and notes for the first App Development session using [flutter](https://flutter.dev).

 ## Notes